Tara Rudd

-McKeown was a youth international for the United States, appearing at the 2018 FIFA U-20 Women's World Cup, before making her senior debut in 2025.
+Rudd was a youth international for the United States, appearing at the 2018 FIFA U-20 Women's World Cup, before making her senior debut in 2025.

 Early life

-Born to Conor and Tracy McKeown in Newbury Park, California, McKeown was raised with two sisters and one brother.
+Born to Conor and Tracy McKeown in Newbury Park, California, Rudd was raised with two sisters and one brother.
 She attended Newbury Park High School, where she played soccer and competed in hurdles in track.
-She was the No. 29 recruit in the class of 2017 by IMG Soccer Academy, No. 8 recruit in Southern California and the No. 4 recruit in the position of defender...Member of Cal South ODP Pro and State teams in 2011, 2012 and 2013...While playing for Newbury Park High School, McKeown earned CIF Southern Section First Team honors in 2015-16 and 2013-14, All-Ventura County First Team in 2015-16, Marmonte League Most Offensive Player in the 2015-16, Newbury Park High School Most Valuable Player (2015-16)...Was named the Daily News Soccer Player of the Year in 2015-16...Helped lead team to the CIF Southern Section Division 2 semifinals for the first time in school history in 2015-16...Also competed in hurdles in track.
+She was the No. 29 recruit in the class of 2017 by IMG Soccer Academy, No. 8 recruit in Southern California and the No. 4 recruit in the position of defender...Member of Cal South ODP Pro and State teams in 2011, 2012 and 2013...While playing for Newbury Park High School, Rudd earned CIF Southern Section First Team honors in 2015-16 and 2013-14, All-Ventura County First Team in 2015-16, Marmonte League Most Offensive Player in the 2015-16, Newbury Park High School Most Valuable Player (2015-16)...Was named the Daily News Soccer Player of the Year in 2015-16...Helped lead team to the CIF Southern Section Division 2 semifinals for the first time in school history in 2015-16...Also competed in hurdles in track.

 College career

-McKeown attended the University of Southern California and featured in 76 matches for the Trojans from 2017 to 2021.
-In her freshman year, McKeown appeared in all 20 games during the season and was included 2017 Pac-12 All-Freshman team.
-In her junior year, McKeown transitioned from playing as a fullback to a forward.
+Rudd attended the University of Southern California and featured in 76 matches for the Trojans from 2017 to 2021.
+In her freshman year, Rudd appeared in all 20 games during the season and was included 2017 Pac-12 All-Freshman team.
+In her junior year, Rudd transitioned from playing as a fullback to a forward.
 She finished the year with 15 goals and 8 assists, getting named the 2019 Pac-12 Forward of the Year and becoming a semifinalist for the Mac Hermann Trophy.
-In her final year of college, McKeown started all 14 games and led the team in assists.
+In her final year of college, Rudd started all 14 games and led the team in assists.